cloudmrhub/KomaNYU.jl/docs/src/how-to/2-3-use-koma-scripts.md

 ### Sequence

 The **Sequence** struct in the example represents one of the most basic MRI sequences.
 It excites the object with a 90° RF pulse and then uses EPI gradients to fill the k-space in a "square" manner.
-While you may want to create your sequences for experiments, you can always use some of the examples already available in **KomaMRI**.
+While you may want to create your sequences for experiments, you can always use some of the examples already available in **KomaNYU**.

 In MRI, the sequence must be carefully designed with precise timing to obtain an image.
 It includes subcomponents such as gradients, radio-frequency excitation signals, and sample acquisition.
 For more information on constructing a **Sequence** struct, refer to the [Sequence](../explanation/1-sequence.md) section.